Distributional Inverse Homogenization: A First Probability Distribution on the Simplex

 Thus we have established the explicit dependence of $\abar$ (equivalently $\cbar$) on the $M$ material parameters $c$ and the $M-1$ volume fraction parameters $(\rho_1,\cdots, \rho_{M-1})$.
 We now explore a volume-fraction distribution on the simplex and the map taking its parameters to the distribution of homogenized coefficients.
 We need a preliminary technical result.
 To state the result, note that any uniform distribution on an interval may be written as $\Unif(b-l,b+l)$ and we refer to $b$ as the \emph{shift} and $2l$ as the \emph{width} of the probability distribution.\\

-\begin{lemma} The convolution of $n$ uniform distributions uniquely identifies the set of all $n$ widths and the sum of the $n$ shifts of the individual distributions. \end{lemma} \begin{proof} The Fourier transform (characteristic function) of $f:=\Unif(b-l,b+l)$ is given by~\cite{bradley2002distribution}
+\begin{lemma} The convolution of $n$ uniform distributions uniquely identifies the set of all $n$ widths and the sum of the $n$ shifts of the individual distributions. \end{lemma} \begin{proof} The Fourier transform (characteristic function) of $f:=\Unif(b-l,b+l)$ is given by~\cite{bradley2002distribution}~\footnote{Within this proof we use the symbol $\xi$ to denote wave number.
+This is not to be confused with its use as the noise variable in the main body of the paper.}

 Now let $f_j := \Unif(b_j-l_j,b_j+l_j)$.
 Then

 On $L^2({\Rb})$, the Fourier transform is bijective, and as $e^{-i2\pi\xi}$ has no complex zeros,

 The zeros of $\prod_{j=1}^n \sinc(2\pi l_j\xi)$ are $\cup_{j=1}^n \{k/2l_j\}_{k\in\bN\backslash\{0\}}$.
 These uniquely identify $\cup_{j=1}^n\{l_j'\}=\cup_{j=1}^n\{l_j\}$. \\